swiftcoder2020/milestone_project_1/README.md

 #### *Employer's Perspective*

-* As a user of a prospective employer, it would be an incentive to experience the ability in browsing through a candidate's website portfolio to assimilate the developer by grasping key relevant information via the content as derived from a Curriculum Vitae, which can be obtainable in its traditional form through the website.
+* As a user of a prospective employer, it would be an incentive to experience the ability in browsing through a candidate's website portfolio to assimilate into the developer by grasping key relevant information via the content as derived from a Curriculum Vitae, which can be obtainable in its traditional form through the website.
 The objective of it is to invite new and/or returning visitors to initiate their first contact with the developer which is dependent on the CV being easily shareable to potential employers and interview panel to assist them with the decision-making in recruiting that individual.

-* As an employer who is seeking for a candidate to connect with as a human being, within various roles of a Full Stack, Front-end or Back-end Website Developer,

-it is of great value when there is the ability to explore the website portfolio which is rendered correctly, especially with the mobile-first approach through the design methodology and principles.
-The outcome for the user would be to consciously understand and assess the developer's technical competencies/logical thinking in the development lifecycle or experiences through their own project works by way of GitHub or alternatively via a URL through their hosting ISP, which an active link is offered to demonstrate this.
+* As an employer who is seeking for a candidate to connect with as a human being, within various roles of a Full Stack, Front-end or Back-end Website Developer, it would be of great value to have the ability to explore the website portfolio which is rendered correctly, especially with the mobile-first approach through the design methodology and principles.
+The outcome for the user would be to consciously comprehend and assess the developer's technical competencies/logical thinking in the development lifecycle or experiences through their own project works by way of GitHub or alternatively via a URL of their hosting ISP, which an active link is offered to demonstrate this.

-* As a user in wanting to employ a candidate, great value is identified towards the confidence in the capability of skillfully coding the website, whilst expressing creativity that reflects the aesthetically appealing product that the individual has built and places an emphasis on accessibility.
+* As a user in wanting to employ a candidate, the value is greatly appreciated in identifying the confidence in the capability of skillfully coding the website, whilst expressing creativity that reflects the aesthethically appealing product that the individual has built and places an emphasis on accessibility.

 #### *Recruiter's Perspective*

 * As a user of a recruiter, there is a continuous responsibility to efficiently identify from an accumulation of potential developers, to suggest to their portfolio of clients who will have various specific criterias that are determined from a range of companies/businesses whether small, medium or large.
 Therefore in effect, the responsive performance into the functionality of the website portfolio enables the great value in accessing useful information, is essential for a recommendation to a client to take effect.

 * As a recruiter, it is difficult to grasp the in-depth knowledge of the employer that determines whether the targeted suitable candidates is a good match to the representative client's requirements therefore by